MediaComem/comem-archidep/ex/config-through-environment.md

 $> cd ~/todolist-repo
 ```

-Discard the changes you made manually for the previous exercise:
+If you made any manual configuration changes during the previous exercise, discard them:

 ```bash
 $> git checkout index.php